Pure-Farming/Documentation/docs/resource-types/OGC/Collections.md

 ## Links

-It provides all the links for the collections of the data that show geographical specifications of locations like holdings, land-covers, and plots
+It provides all the links for the collections of the data that show geographical specifications of locations like holdings, land-covers, and plots.

 ```json
 {